-FOMO in the U.K., sausages in Germany, Dracula’s Castle in Romania: Countries dangle covid vaccine incentives
+FOMO in the U.K., sausages in Germany, Dracula’s castle in Romania: Countries dangle coronavirus vaccine incentives

-Announcing the new campaign, Health Secretary Sajid Javid said getting a jab will allow people to “return to creating those special moments.”
+Announcing the new campaign, Health Secretary Sajid Javid said getting vaccinated will allow people to “return to creating those special moments.”

 Britain has joined the gaggle of nations hoping to prod, push and plead their way toward vaccination and out of the pandemic.

-For months, countries have tried everything from free doughnuts to big-jackpot lotteries.
-But in recent weeks, the effort has become more urgent, as the delta variant and other possible mutations threaten fragile progress and complicate reopening plans.
+For months, countries have tried promotions including free doughnuts and big-jackpot lotteries.
+But in recent weeks, the effort has become more urgent as the delta variant and other possible variants threaten fragile progress and complicate reopening plans.
 So alongside a growing number of mandates, the incentives keep coming, with many of the new campaigns especially geared toward young people.

 Germany is offering free sausages.
 New Zealand is organizing a vaccination music festival.
-Want a vaccination site that would be perfect for Instagram?
-In Romania, people can get free admission to a castle that just might have inspired Bram Stoker’s “Dracula.”
+Want an Instagram-worthy destination?
+In Romania, people can get vaccinated at a castle that may or may not have inspired Bram Stoker’s “Dracula.”

 These programs are most common in wealthy countries with the luxury of unused doses and large contingents of vaccine skeptics.
 But incentives have also cropped up in small towns and countries still struggling through the early stages of their vaccination drives.